Sailing Injury: Make Sailing Gains This Summer Avoiding This Common Mistake

-It’s been a long period of isolation and for many athletes, this has been a difficult period trying to forecast schedules and manage expectations.
+It’s been a long period of isolation due to the coronavirus and for many athletes, this has been a difficult period trying to forecast schedules and manage expectations.
 For professional and amateur athletes alike, the motivation to train has been the biggest opponent.
 For some, the restrictions physically limited the ability to maintain current levels of training, and for others, the potential of a shortened summer of regattas has made us all think, “What’s the point?”

 Now, with some hope that sports will be coming back online this summer, athletes everywhere have another risk to consider: injury.
 Particularly for youth sailing athletes, I’ve seen this same pattern before—athletes decrease their training load during April and May, usually because of exams, and then fully dive into long clinics or training blocks.
 Without fail, that first training block is latent with athletes getting injured at worst and frustrated at best at their lack of preparation with mutual feelings from coaches.
 One major difference this year is the quarantine measures, which may have decreased your training load even more without you realizing!
 While frustration isn’t harmful, it certainly is inefficient especially if you are paying big bucks to join a high level training camp and you can only put in a partial day of quality training.
 However, injuries are harmful and this injury risk is absolutely predictable and avoidable!